max1w0/Bookshop_Mobile/README.md

-# STR Bookstore Android Mobile Client
+# Bookstore Android Mobile Client

 An **Android mobile client application** built in **Java** for an online bookstore.
 The app features a book catalog with genre filtering, shopping cart, and user authentication.